r1mikey/research-unix-v7/README.md

 ```shell
 make -C usr/sys clean all
 ```
-You could run all of the preceding commands can be run with the parallel build (`-j N`) option to speed them up.
+The preceding commands can be run with the parallel build (`-j N`) option to speed them up.

 Built the UNIX partition image and copy it into the SD card image:
 ```shell